heberGustavo/StudentPortal/README.md

 # Student Portal

 ### About Project
-This project was developed using ASP NET CORE MVC 8, Entity Framework and Bootstrap
+This project was developed using ASP NET CORE MVC 8, Entity Framework and Bootstrap.
+It's verty simple, created only to practice EF Core base

 Methods in the system: